jaspector

 Most construction projects require a permit unless specifically exempted under the County's posted building permit exemption categories.

-The following work is generally exempt: Small detached one-story accessory utility structures up to 120 square feet with no utilities; Fences up to 6 feet high; Retaining walls under 4 feet unless surcharge or life-safety conditions apply; Sidewalks and driveways not more than 30 inches above grade and not over a basement or story below where part of an accessible route; Water tanks on grade up to 5,000 gallons within code shape ratio limits; Prefabricated pools accessory to single-family use that are up to 24 inches deep, up to 5,000 gallons, and fully above ground; Temporary stage sets and scenery; Shade structures for nursery or agricultural use; Swing and playground equipment accessory to detached one- and two-family dwellings; Non-fixed movable fixtures, counters, and partitions up to 5 feet 9 inches; Window awnings projecting up to 54 inches from the exterior wall when code limits are met.
+Not all construction work requires a permit in unincorporated Solano County, CA. The following work is generally exempt: Small detached one-story accessory utility structures up to 120 square feet with no utilities; Fences up to 6 feet high; Retaining walls under 4 feet unless surcharge or life-safety conditions apply; Sidewalks and driveways not more than 30 inches above grade and not over a basement or story below where part of an accessible route; Water tanks on grade up to 5,000 gallons within code shape ratio limits; Prefabricated pools accessory to single-family use that are up to 24 inches deep, up to 5,000 gallons, and fully above ground; Temporary stage sets and scenery; Shade structures for nursery or agricultural use; Swing and playground equipment accessory to detached one- and two-family dwellings; Non-fixed movable fixtures, counters, and partitions up to 5 feet 9 inches; Window awnings projecting up to 54 inches from the exterior wall when code limits are met.
 Note: Permit requirements can change based on use, location, and attached conditions.
 Emergency repairs affecting safety still require permit submission within one business day, and electrical, mechanical, or plumbing permits may still be required even when structural work is exempt.
+When in doubt, confirm with the local building department before starting work.